Skip to Main Content

 Protests

-Any vendor/interested person who is disputing the specifications or is adversely affected by a decision or intended decision concerning this competitive solicitation or contract award and who wants to protest such specifications, decision or intended decision shall file a protest in compliance with the University of North Florida regulations.
+Any Supplier/interested person who is disputing the specifications or is adversely affected by a decision or intended decision concerning this competitive solicitation or contract award and who wants to protest such specifications, decision or intended decision shall file a protest in compliance with the University of North Florida regulations.
 Failure to file a protest or post the bond or other security in accordance with UNF Regulation 13.0010R shall constitute a waiver of protest proceedings.

-Vendor's Need to Use Proprietary Rights of the University
+Supplier's Need to Use Proprietary Rights of the University

 Open Meetings Requirement